ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `bytes_on_disk` (`UInt64`) – Total size of all the data part files in bytes.

 - `data_compressed_bytes` (`UInt64`) – Total size of compressed data in the data part.
-All the auxiliary files (for example, files with marks) are not included.
+Not all auxiliary files (for example, files with marks) are included.

 - `data_uncompressed_bytes` (`UInt64`) – Total size of uncompressed data in the data part.
-All the auxiliary files (for example, files with marks) are not included.
+Not all auxiliary files (for example, files with marks) are included.

 - `marks_bytes` (`UInt64`) – The size of the file with marks.

-- `modification_time` (`DateTime`) – The modification time of the directory with the data part.
+- `modification_time` (`DateTime`) – The time the directory with the data part was modified.
 This usually corresponds to the time of data part creation.|

 - `remove_time` (`DateTime`) – The time when the data part became inactive.